wplib/wplib-box/FAQ.md

 If you need to clear the cache the easiest way at the moment is to run `vagrant reload` from your development (host) computer.

+<a id="flush-cache"></a>
+### How do I Flush the Redis Persistent Object Cache?
+If you need to test with the persistent object cache, but you are running into the need to flush a corrupted cache can simply run the following command from your host's command line:

+    vagrant ssh
+    redis-cli
+    flushall
+    exit

 <a id="deploy"></a>
 ### How do I Deploy My Site from WPLib Box?
 Deployment to a production or staging server is extremely simple.
 Just: